-Bank Street College received funding through the Higher Education Emergency Relief Fund (“Relief Fund”) authorized by the Coronavirus Aid Relief and Economic Security (CARES) Act.
-The College signed and returned to the U.S. Department of Education the Certification and Agreement and the assurance that the institution intends to use 50 percent of the funds received under Section 18004(a)(1) of the CARES Act to provide Emergency Financial Aid Grants to eligible students who have incurred qualifying expenses related to the coronavirus outbreak.
-The College has received $64,020 to fund these emergency grants.
+- Bank Street College signed and returned to the Department of Education the Certification and Agreement and the assurance that the institution has used, or intends to use, no less than 50 percent of the funds received under Section 18004(a)(1) of the CARES Act to provide Emergency Financial Aid Grants to students.

 This is a summary of the administration of the CARES Act Relief Fund at Bank Street College.
 If you have any questions about applying or have other questions, please contact Emmett Cooper, Director of Financial Aid at email@example.com.